Death toll from attack on mosque in Peshawar’s Police Lines rises to 92

 Separately, a collective funeral prayer for police martyrs was offered in Peshawar’s Police Lines area late Monday night with Khyber Pakhtunkhwa Police Chief Mauzzam Jah Ansari, army officers and officials of civil administration in attendance.

-After the prayers, the coffins of the martyrs — lined in a row and draped with the national flag — were sent to their respective areas for burial with official protocol.
+After the prayers, the coffins of the martyrs — lined in a row and draped with the national flag — were sent to their hometowns for burial with official protocol.

-Speaking on the occasion, KP IGP Mauzzam Jah Ansari said that the KP police was always ready to sacrifice their lives for the protection of people’s lives and property.
+Speaking on the occasion, KP IGP Mauzzam Jah Ansari said that the KP police were always ready to sacrifice their lives for the protection of people’s lives and property.

-“Being a head of this force, I salute the police officials who lost their lives in the deadly blast.
-These martyrs are our real heroes and their sacrifices will not go in vain,” he said, adding that the bereaved families would not be left alone and their welfare would be the “prime responsibility” of the KP police.
+“As the head of this force, I salute the police officials who lost their lives in the deadly blast.
+These martyrs are our real heroes and their sacrifices will not be in vain,” he said, adding that the bereaved families would not be abandoned and their welfare would be the “prime responsibility” of the KP police.

 Day of mourning in KP